OpenDAoC/OpenDAoC-Core/README.md

 2. Within the `IP` tags, change the value `127.0.0.1` to one of these:
     1. To test with other computers in your LAN/WAN, enter your server machine's IP address (use the Terminal command `ip a`, and it should start with `192`).
     2. To allow client connections from outside your network, [enter your public IP address](https://api.ipify.org).
+3. If you created a database, user, and password with different values than `atlas`, update the values in the `<DBConnectionString>` tags.

 Now you're ready to [run your own instance of Atlas](#building-your-dol-server-locally)!